changesets/changesets/docs/prereleases.md

 yarn changeset prerelease next
 ```

-This command changes Changesets into prerelease mode which creates a `pre.json` file in the `.changeset` directory which stores Some Information Which I Haven't Totally Figured Out Yet.
+This command changes Changesets into prerelease mode which creates a `pre.json` file in the `.changeset` directory which stores information about the state the prerelease is in.
+For the specific data stored in the `pre.json` file, see the type definition of `PreState` in [`@changesets/types`](https://github.com/atlassian/changesets/tree/master/packages/types).

 ```
 yarn changeset version
 ```

-This command will version packages as you would normally expect but append `-the-tag-your-specified.0`.
-An important note is that this will bump dependent packages that wouldn't be bumped in normal releases because prerelease versions are not satisfied by most semver ranges(most semver ranges is a bad way to explain it)
+This command will version packages as you would normally expect but append `-next.0`.
+An important note is that this will bump dependent packages that wouldn't be bumped in normal releases because prerelease versions are not satisfied by most semver ranges.(e.g. `^5.0.0` is not satisfied by `5.1.0-next.0`)

 The repo would now look like this: